What is health literacy?

 We can help!

-- Material review and development, including readability assessments
+- Material review and development, including readability assessments.

-- Testing materials for usability with focus groups, individual interviews, and user testing
+- Testing materials for usability with focus groups, individual interviews, and user testing.

 Why does health literacy matter?

-- Health care costs.
-They are more likely to use costly health services.
+- Increased use of costly health services.

 What can you do?